This post contains affiliate links.

 But what if you want to travel?
 Very few families bring an infant car seat base when they travel, because they’re extremely heavy and bulky – 14 pounds for the PIPA base and almost 19 pounds for the RELX base.
 You’d need to snag one of these to take with you instead.
 That’s not the end of the world, but you need to understand and be ok with it before you buy the Nuna Pipa Lite.

-If you love all the features of the Nuna Pipa Lite (it’s hard not to) but want the ability to install without the base, then the Nuna Pipa RX is the answer for you.
-This new car seat is now the second-lightest on our list at just 7.5 pounds!
+If you love all the features of the Nuna Pipa Lite (it’s hard not to) but want the ability to install without the base, then the Nuna Pipa RX (also available at Nordstrom) is the answer for you.
+This new car seat is now the third-lightest on our list at just 7.5 pounds!
 That assumes you’re leaving the canopy and inserts at home, which may not be true of course, but it’s great for marketing.
 The Pipa RX uses a different type of foam than the original Nuna Pipa to drop some weight.
 But you get the amazing Dream Drape (which adds a little weight), the ability to install on-the-go using a seat belt and the all-new super awesome RELX base.
 If the Nuna Pipa RX is in your budget, you won’t be disappointed with the seat or it’s portability.

 The entire Nuna Pipa series (original, lite and lite lx) is compatible with all the most popular strollers!
 In some cases you’ll need an extra adapter.
 But you can use it with Nuna’s own strollers or with offerings from Uppababy, Bugaboo, Baby Jogger, B.O.B. and more.

 Graco SnugRide 35 Lite review

 Graco has added another solid contender for parents seeking an affordable infant car seat and those who want a lightweight infant car seat.
 It’s even lighter than the Evenflo LiteMax (below) at just 7.2 pounds!